Quarantine pests

 Distribution

-The plum curculio is present in Canada and the USA.
+The plum curculio is found in Canada and the United States.

 How it spreads

-It spreads through international trade and then most probably as pupas in soil or adult individuals in packaging material.
-Spreading through infested fruit with the exception of cherries is less probable as the infestation leads to premature fruit drop.
+The pest spreads through international trade, most likely as pupae in soil or as adults in packaging materials.
+Spread through infested fruit, with the exception of cherries, is less likely, as attacks usually cause premature fruit drop.

 Risk of misidentification